Kate Hollern: Parliamentary career

-In March 2014, Hollern was selected, using an all-women shortlist, to succeed former cabinet minister Jack Straw as Labour's candidate for the constituency of Blackburn.
-She was elected in the 2015 general election.
-Hollern served as Shadow Minister for the Armed Forces from January 2016 to October 2016, following the reshuffle of the Shadow Cabinet, and resignation of Kevan Jones.
+In March 2014, Hollern was selected, using an all-women shortlist, to succeed former cabinet minister Jack Straw as the Labour candidate for Blackburn.
+At the 2015 general election, Hollern was elected to Parliament as MP for Blackburn with 56.3% of the vote and a majority of 12,760.

+Hollern served as a Shadow Defence Minister from January 2016 to October 2016.

 She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the leadership election.
 On 10 October 2016, she was appointed Shadow Minister for Communities and Local Government.
-In July 2017, Hollern was appointed Corbyn's Parliamentary Private Secretary.